dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Meekness: Uncommon patience in planning a revenge that is worth while.
+  Any customer can have a car painted any color that he wants so long as it is black.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1311 days)